State Convention

 Dietary Requests

-Those with special dietary needs for any of the meals should contact Nena Chadwick, 479-435-8348 or nchadwick@nfbar.org.
-The deadline for such requests is March 15.
+Those with special dietary needs for the banquet should contact Nena Chadwick, 479-435-8348 or nchadwick@nfbar.org.
+The deadline for such requests is March 27.

 Agenda